metal3-io/metal3-docs/processes/releasing.md

 High-level release process for a major/minor release.
 For patch releases, only release the relevant versions.

+**TIP**: To speed up the release process, run the `hack/verify-release.sh` script on all release branches of all repos (and on the main branch for pre-releases).
+The script shows if any modules need updating or if there are CVE fixes required.
+Open PRs to fix these issues in parallel to make the release process faster.

 **NOTE**: [Ironic-image](https://github.com/metal3-io/ironic-image) (via
 upstream Ironic) and
 [IrSO](https://github.com/metal3-io/ironic-standalone-operator) (linked to